 Degenerative Arthritis

-Degenerative arthritis, also called osteoarthritis, is the “wear and tear” form of joint pain caused by overuse of the hands and wrists.
-Most people with degenerative arthritis are older and have had a lifetime of overusing the hands, causing the cushioning cartilage between the bones of the hands to wear out, which causes swelling and significant pain.
-Treatment for this condition is similar to the surgery used to treat rheumatoid arthritis.
+Degenerative arthritis, also known as osteoarthritis, is a form of joint pain caused by overuse of the hands and wrists.
+Severe arthritis is commonly found in older individuals who have overused their hands throughout their lives, leading to the deterioration of cartilage between the hand bones.
+This causes swelling and significant pain.
+Treatment for severe arthritis is similar to that used for rheumatoid arthritis.

 Tendon Ruptures